arivvid27/SimpleTimer/SECURITY.md

 Use this section to tell people how to report a vulnerability.

-To report a vulnerability, please report to https://github.com/contact .
+To report a vulnerability, please report to https://github.com/contact or comment on the project.